javalin/website/pages/docs/docs.md

 <div class="comment"><strong>Ctrl+f</strong>: "without jetty", "tomcat", "standalone", "servlet container", "war".</div>

-Javalin is primarily meant to be used with the embedded Jetty server, but if you want to run Javalin on another web server (such as Tomcat), you can use the `javalin-without-jetty` artifact.
+Javalin is primarily meant to be used with the embedded Jetty server, but if you want to run Javalin on another web server (such as Tomcat), you can use Maven or Gradle to exclude Jetty, and attach Javalin as a servlet.

 ---